faq · 33 answers

 What is a Skill?

-A Skill is a scoped, reviewable agent that does one job.
+A Skill is a scoped, reviewable procedure that does one job.
 Drafting a renewal note.
 Preparing a one-on-one.
 Writing a launch summary.
-Each Skill has a manifest, an explicit capability budget that bounds what it can spend, and an eval harness that scores it against expected outputs.
-Skills are versioned and shippable.Where do Skills come from?
+Each Skill is a SKILL.md with explicit triggers, promoted through a DRAFT, SHADOW, ACTIVE lifecycle: in shadow mode Pulse compares the Skill's output against what your team actually did, and only a Skill whose match rate clears the bar goes live.
+Skills are versioned and exportable.Where do Skills come from?

 Two paths.
-(1) Auto-extracted: Pulse observes a recurring pattern in the workspace and compiles the steps into a draft Skill manifest.
-A human reviews and merges.
-(2) Hand-authored: a teammate writes a Skill manifest from scratch using the Skills authoring surface.
-Both paths produce the same artifact and ship through the same eval harness.How accurate is Pulse's AI?
+(1) Auto-extracted: Pulse observes a recurring pattern in the workspace and compiles the steps into a draft SKILL.md.
+A human reviews and promotes it.
+(2) Hand-authored: a teammate writes the Skill from scratch on the Skills surface.
+Both paths produce the same artifact and go through the same shadow-mode match-rate gate before activating.How accurate is Pulse's AI?

-Calibrated per workspace and per topic.
-When Pulse says 87 percent confident, the actual hit rate sits near 87 percent on that kind of question in that workspace.
-ConfidenceCalibrationCurve buckets by tenant, topic, and decile; the learner re-tunes from thumbs up and thumbs down feedback weekly.
-Per-paragraph hallucination flagging marks every passage as cited or inferred.Does Pulse work with Claude Desktop and Cursor?
+Its confidence is tuned per workspace and per topic.
+When Pulse says 87 percent confident, it's right about 87 percent of the time on that kind of question in your workspace.
+It re-tunes every week from your thumbs up and thumbs down.
+And it marks every passage as either backed by a source or inferred, so you can always tell the difference.Does Pulse work with Claude Desktop and Cursor?

 How Pulse compares